-A food allergy is an immune response that happens when the body incorrectly identifies a certain food as a threat.
-The action of the immune system creates a range of symptoms throughout the body.
+A food allergy is an immune response when the body incorrectly identifies a certain food as a threat.
+The immune system creates a range of symptoms throughout the body.
 Some people have anaphylactic reactions, which are life-threatening emergencies.

 Nearly any food can cause an allergy, but the most common food allergens are:

 This is the most common type of food allergy.
 It occurs when the immune system produces the antibody immunoglobulin E (IgE).
 Symptoms happen within a few minutes after eating the allergen.
 Anaphylaxis is more common with this type of reaction.

 Swelling, especially of the face, mouth or throat